mrob27/portalgun/README.txt

 LICENSE

-  Creative Commons Attribution 3.0 Unported (CC-BY-3.0)
-  See creativecommons.org/licenses/by/3.0 for details
+  Creative Commons Attribution Sharealike 3.0 Unported (CC-BY-SA-3.0) See creativecommons.org/licenses/by-sa/3.0 for details

 HOW TO INSTALL THIS MOD:
   1. Find your minetest folder, and create it if there isn't one yet (like if this is your first time installing a mod)